-Wright’s short stint as the voodoo practitioner received critique from fans and wrestlers alike due to a few miscues and over-the-top nature of the character.
+Wright’s short stint as the voodoo practitioner received critique from fans and wrestlers alike due to a few miscues and the character’s over-the-top nature.
 At WrestleMania VIII, for instance, the plan was for Hulk Hogan to hit Sid Justice with the mighty leg drop only to have Papa Shango run out, break up the pin, and cause a disqualification.
 Then, as Hogan was being double-teamed, a returning Warrior (who hadn’t been seen since SummerSlam ’91) would run out to make his triumphant return.

-What happened, in actuality, was Papa Shango arrived late to the ring (by no fault of his own, as explained later).
+In actuality, what happened was Papa Shango arrived late to the ring (by no fault of his own, as explained later).
 By the time Hogan hit the big boot and went for the cover, Shango was nowhere to be found.
-So, after Hulk hit the leg drop and went for the cover, Sid had no choice but to kick out causing the ending of WM8 to be ruined.
+So, after Hulk hit the leg drop and went for the cover, Sid had no choice but to kick out, causing the ending of WM8 to be ruined.

 “The rumors of me hating the Papa Shango gimmick are true.”